 The average increase was 8%.
-The peak monthly chlorophyll-a dropped in all estuarine segments, for an average of 49% reduction.
+The peak monthly chlorophyll-a dropped in all freshwater segments, for an average of 49% reduction.

-The most common peak month was January, followed by May.
-These probably represented dry season stagnation and Spring first flush events.
-All months were represented.
+The most common peak months were June and July.
+These probably represented the end of dry season stagnation and wet season first flush events.